Irrigation: Sprinkler irrigation

 Sprinklers can also be mounted on moving platforms connected to the water source by a hose.
 Automatically moving wheeled systems known as traveling sprinklers may irrigate areas such as small farms, sports fields, parks, pastures, and cemeteries unattended.
 Most of these use a length of polyethylene tubing wound on a steel drum.
 As the tubing is wound on the drum powered by the irrigation water or a small gas engine, the sprinkler is pulled across the field.
 When the sprinkler arrives back at the reel the system shuts off.
-This type of system is known to most people as a "waterreel" traveling irrigation sprinkler and they are used extensively for dust suppression, irrigation, and land application of waste water.
+This type of system is known to most people as a "water reel" travelling irrigation sprinkler, and they are used extensively for dust suppression, irrigation, and land application of wastewater.

-Other travelers use a flat rubber hose that is dragged along behind while the sprinkler platform is pulled by a cable.
+Other travellers use a flat rubber hose that is dragged along behind while the sprinkler platform is pulled by a cable.

 Center pivot

 Center pivot irrigation is a form of sprinkler irrigation utilising several segments of pipe (usually galvanized steel or aluminium) joined and supported by trusses, mounted on wheeled towers with sprinklers positioned along its length.
 The system moves in a circular pattern and is fed with water from the pivot point at the center of the arc.
 These systems are found and used in all parts of the world and allow irrigation of all types of terrain.
-Newer systems have drop sprinkler heads as shown in the image that follows.
+Newer systems have drop sprinkler heads.